-All the information you will need for the survey is sent to you when you sign up in our Thames Water for Wildlife Leaflet that comes with the water testing kits.
+All the information you will need for the survey is sent to you in our Thames Water for Wildlife Leaflet that comes with the water testing kits.

 To sign up: